 And traditionally, it’s made with green and red peppers.
 But I use whatever I have.
 Green peppers are usually the cheapest of the bell pepper colors, but I often get those 3-packs of colored peppers at Aldi, so I’ll use whatever colors I have.

 This is a big favorite in our house.
 We have it often, especially since we’ve gone gluten-free.
-It’s easily made gluten-free with the right soy sauce and that was a huge help for me as I was learning new recipes to cook.
+(Check out my list of 20 simple gluten-free recipes.)
+This recipe is easily made gluten-free with the right soy sauce and that was a huge help for me as I was learning new recipes to cook.
 Love that!
 It’s definitely been a comfort to me in the kitchen.

 Sweet & Sour Chicken